MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     1 │ JEFFERY A  SERGEANT  101442 │
     =#

-But what if we wished to find employees with higher than average salary?
-Let's compute the average value as a query.
+`EmployeesOver` can take another query as an argument.
+For example, let's find employees with higher than average salary.

-    using Statistics: mean
-    AvgSalary = mean.(It.department.employee.salary)
+    MeanSalary = mean.(It.department.employee.salary)

-    chicago[AvgSalary]
-    #=>
-    │ It      │
-    ┼─────────┼
-    │ 92314.0 │
-    =#

-We could then combine these two queries.

-    chicago[EmployeesOver(AvgSalary)]
+    chicago[EmployeesOver(MeanSalary)]
     #=>
       │ employee                            │
       │ name       position          salary │